maxadamo/vault-secrets-shuffle/README.md

 # WIP: please wait

-You need to create a configuration file as following (beware of file permissions: it contains the token):
+You need to create a configuration file as following (beware of file permissions, as it contains the token):

 ```ini
 [vault_params]